Postal Workers Say They Lack Supplies, Training To Protect Themselves From Virus

 "The starting concentration of virus on a parcel, in a post office is probably pretty low to start with, right?" he adds.
 "Because we're not, like, slobbering and licking all over our packages."

-The USPS says according to the Surgeon General, the CDC and the World Health Organization, there's no evidence that COVID-19 is being spread through the mail.
+The USPS says that according to the Surgeon General, the CDC and the World Health Organization, there's no evidence that COVID-19 is being spread through the mail.
 Still, Gill says, just to be safe, don't lick your envelopes.
 "You should use some other method for doing that to avoid contaminating with your saliva."

 Robert Meloni has been a letter carrier for 31 years.
 He loves his job and he's proud of it.
 He says he feels safe at work — and he says his community depends on workers like him to deliver medicine and supplies.
 But he's torn.